gavofyork/graypaper/README.md

 - [x] Don't immediately alter kappa mid-epoch as it affects off-chain judgments.
 - [x] Instead, apply the blacklist to guarantor sig verification directly.
 - [x] Include the core in the WR.
-- [x] Deposit the WR's signatures in with the judgement.
+- [x] Deposit the WR's signatures in with the judgment.
 - [x] Require at >= 1 negative judgments to be included with a positive verdict, and place signer in offender keys.
-- [x] Serialization of judgement stuff
+- [x] Serialization of judgment stuff
 - [x] Should always be possible to submit more guarantee signatures of a known-bad report to place them in the offender set.
   - [x] Only from lambda and kappa?
 - [x] Use posterior kappa for everything except judgments.